DUI in Nevada

 According to statistics from the state DOT, there were nearly 3000 alcohol-related car accidents in Nevada in 2010.
 While that number is lower than in years prior, it still represents a significant financial and emotional burden for victims and their families.

 What’s worse, the consequences of drunk driving accidents tend to be more severe than others.
 Of the approximately 250 fatal crashes that occur in Nevada each year, alcohol is a factor in between 27-37%.
 Serious drinking and driving accidents almost always involve criminal charges.
-While criminal courts determine guilt and assign an appropriate punishment as per state laws, filing a lawsuit in civil court allows victims to get compensation for the damages they have incurred.
+While criminal courts determine guilt and assign an appropriate punishment as per state laws, filing a lawsuit (usually with the help of a Las Vegas DUI attorney) in civil court allows victims to get compensation for the damages they have incurred.

 That’s where Dallas Horton & Associates comes in.
 We help those who have suffered as a result of a drunk driver recoup medical bills, lost wages, pain & suffering, and other losses commonly associated with a long recovery from an accident.
 About one-third of the car accidents in Las Vegas involve drunk drivers.
 Although all drivers are told about the importance of driving sober, some motorists take enormous risk with their own and others’ safety by choosing to drive under the influence.